haroonob/angular2-Udemy-Course/README.md

 All execercises developed on top of Angular 2 RC release using  angular cli

-Each folder contains different section source code and each folder is indivisual angularj2 project. intructions related to project is available inside project read me
+Each branch contains add new section's source code and each branch add new indivisual angularj2 project. intructions related to project is available inside project read me